bmnw/pet-care-app/README.md

 I also have peace-of-mind knowing that I can share my pet's profile with pet-sitters when I go out of town, so they can easily see what needs to happen while I'm gone.

+To view and use Waffle's Spot, please visit: [Waffle's Spot](https://fathomless-river-15306.herokuapp.com/#/home)

 ## Screen Shots

 <img src="public/screenshots/user-home.jpg" style="height: 300px;"/> <img src="public/screenshots/pet-profile.jpg" style="height: 300px;"/> <img src="public/screenshots/reminders.jpg" style="height: 300px;"/>